kidou16/kidou16/README.md

 - 📍 Originally from India, now figuring out life in Germany
 - 🐱 Cat person - unquestionably
 - 🍥 Deep into anime - my all time favourite is *Danshi Koukousei no Nichijou*
-- ✏️ I like to draw sometimes when the mood hits
+- ✏️ I like to draw sometimes, but it depends on my mood.
-- 🌍 Currently open to **Data Analyst / Data Science / ML** roles
+- 🌍 Currently working as a Data Analyst Working Student at TenneT.
 - 📬 yugaljagtap18@gmail.com